RevealBi/Documentation/en/datasources/google-drive.md

     Enter your **login credentials** and select *Next*.

-2. You will then be notified that you will need to give some **limited permissions** to Reveal so that it can use your Google Drive data.
+2.  **For first-time users only**, you will see an *Authorize* dialog, prompting you to give Reveal **appropriate permissions** so that it can use your Google Drive data.

     ![Reveal notification for giving permissions to the app](images/notification-limited-permissions.png)